aoijs/documentation/functions/usdmodifyemoji.md

 })
 ```

-{% hint style="warning" %}
-Emoji must be a custom emoji of one of the bot's servers.
+> ⚠ Emoji must be a custom emoji of one of the bot's servers.
-{% endhint %}